List of White Collar characters: Matthew Keller

 Matthew Keller (Ross McCall) is Neal's blue-collar counterpart and nemesis.
 Unlike Neal, he is willing to murder to make a score.
-At the end of "Countdown" he kidnaps Elizabeth to force Peter to help him steal the submarine treasure from Neal, making things personal between Peter and him.
+At the end of "Countdown" he kidnaps Elizabeth to force Peter to help him steal the submarine treasure from Neal.
 In "Checkmate" Keller says that Elizabeth will be returned to Peter if he, Neal, and Mozzie help him steal the treasure.
 During this episode, it is revealed that Neal and Keller used to be close friends.
-Keller even seems somewhat upset that Neal doesn't seem to want to remember the "good old days".
 In Season Six, it is revealed that Keller made a deal with Interpol; freedom in exchange for bringing down the gang of thieves known as the "Pink Panthers."
 At the end, Keller goes back on his deal and is killed by Peter.

 Reese Hughes

 Special Agent in Charge Reese Hughes (James Rebhorn) is an experienced agent in the FBI's white collar crime unit, and is Peter and Neal's direct superior.
 Hughes is supportive of Peter's use of Neal, but is at first skeptical of the former conman, believing that he will eventually return to his criminal ways.
 However, as time passes, he begins to see Neal's value.